wp-plugins/osm/readme.txt

 === OSM ===
-Tags: map, OpenStreetMap, geo, KML, GPX, geocache, geocaching, OSM, comment, travelogue Requires at least: 2.5.1
+Tags: map, OpenStreetMap, geo, KML, GPX, geocache, geocaching, OSM, comment, travelogue, template tag, travelblog Requires at least: 2.5.1
-Tested up to: 2.9
+Tested up to: 2.9.2
-Stable tag: 0.8.7
+Stable tag: 0.9

 OpenStreetMap plugin to embed maps with personal markers and routes in your blog.
 In addition to it geo meta data are added to posts and pages.